BusisiwePieterson/Wordpress-3Tier-Architecture/README.md

 ```
 ![image](images/Screenshot_28.png)

-### Configure WordPres to connect to remote database
+### Configure WordPress to connect to a remote database

-  - Open MySQL on port **3306** on DB Server and allow access to the DB Server only from your web server's private IP.
+  - Open MySQL on port **3306** on the DB Server and allow access to the DB Server only from your web server's private IP.

 ![image](images/Screenshot_29.png)